yakupemresahin/smolvlm_temporal/vision/README.md

 ## Training codebase

 The training codebase is available in the [m4](m4) and [experiments](experiments) folders.
 This codebase is based on an internal codebase from HuggingFace which was in development since 2022.
-Some of the biggest contributores are:
+Some of the biggest contributors are:

 - [VictorSanh](https://github.com/VictorSanh)
 - [HugoLaurencon](https://github.com/HugoLaurencon)